In addition to the Prepared SCU plan, other key resources for working on campus include the following:

 Return to Campus Summer and Fall 2021: Meetings can be conducted remotely even when on campus, but this is not required.
 Zoom or other technology can continue be used whenever practical and reasonable.
 It is likely that some colleagues will continue working a varied schedule, on campus and at home, so please take this into consideration during your meeting plans.

 When in-person meetings are necessary please be considerate of others and allow for any preferences.
-Masks are required for unvaccinated personnel indoors.
+Masks are required for all personnel indoors Aug.3, 2021.
 Updates to all of these requirements are always on Prepared SCU.

 Hosts of guests, contractors, and vendors are responsible for ensuring they are aware of, and adhere to, our COVID-19 protection protocols.

-- Masks are optional when indoors for fully vaccinated individuals (faculty, staff, students, contractors, visitors, guests).
+- Masks are required for ALL personnel, regardless of vaccination status, (faculty, staff, students, contractors, visitors, guests).

 - Hosts of visitors, guests and contractors should make them aware of this requirement.